treasure-data/td-android-sdk/README.md

            :
     </dependencies>

+Now, this library isn't released on any maven repository, so you have to import it into Eclipse project or install it to maven local repository using 'mvn install'.

 ### Jars

-Also, you can use td-mobile-sdk when you put td-mobile-sdk.jar into (YOUR_ANDROID_PROJECT)/libs.
+Also, you can use td-mobile-sdk with td-mobile-sdk.jar in (YOUR_ANDROID_PROJECT)/libs.

 ## Usage